Stocks Rally Following Janet Yellens Conference and Scotlands Historic Referendum

 The Federal Reserve’s bond-buying program, enacted to spur growth, will indeed be winding down next month, as expected.
-But record-low interest rates will stay as they are for a “considerable time,” Fed Reserve Chairwoman Janet Yellen insisted during her Wednesday press conference.
+But record-low interest rates will stay as they are for a “considerable time,” Fed Reserve Chairwoman Janet Yellen insisted during her Wednesday press conference last week.

 This news gives stocks reason to rally for a “considerable time,” or at least until the Fed gives us a more concrete timeframe for a rate hike.

-With interest rates very likely to rise sometime next year and at an indeterminate pace, you should consider being diversified with short-term bonds, as they’re less volatile to rate changes.
+With interest rates very likely to rise sometime next year and at an indeterminate pace, you want to be diversified with short-term bonds, as they’re less volatile to rate changes.
 Our Near-Term Tax Free Fund (NEARX), which invests in such bonds, recently received the coveted five-star rating from Morningstar for the three-year performance period.